Glue ear

 Behaviour problems

-Reduced hearing may cause behaviour problems such as a lack of concentration or attention.
-Children may feel irritable if they keep missing out on what others are saying.
-Problems with speech and language development could be a sign of glue ear.
+Reduced hearing may cause behavioural problems, such as a lack of concentration or attention.
+Tamariki may feel irritable if they keep missing out on what others are saying.
+If the glue ear is affecting speech development, this can cause frustrations about not being understood.

 Sleep problems

-Although the fluid does not usually cause pain, parents often say their child doesn't sleep well.
+Although the fluid in the middle ear doesn't usually cause pain, parents may sometimes say their child doesn't sleep well.

 Your healthcare provider will talk with you about what's happening with your child.